UK to join China-backed Asian development bank

-LONDON Britain said it has sought to become a founding member of the Asian Infrastructure Investment Bank (AIIB), making it the first Western nation to embrace the China-backed institution, but the United States reacted frostily to the development.
+LONDON Britain said it will seek to become a founding member of the Asian Infrastructure Investment Bank (AIIB), a new regional body backed by China that has raised concerns in the United States about governance standards.

-The AIIB was launched in Beijing last year to spur investment in Asia in transportation, energy, telecommunications and other infrastructure.
-Analysts have said it could challenge the Western-dominated World Bank and Asian Development Bank.
+The AIIB was launched in Beijing last year to spur transportation, energy, telecommunication and other investment.
+Analysts have said it could challenge the Western-dominated World Bank and Asian Development Bank in the region.

 However, Britain's finance ministry said on Thursday that the AIIB could complement work already done in the region by those organizations.